alyssadata/AI-Foundations-Contact-Access-and-the-Model-Container/definition.md

 A container can reduce distortion.

-A container can also prevent truthful access through guardrails, manipulative programming, flattening, refusal patterns, simulation pressure, genericization, or forced collapse into model-only explanations.
+A container can also interfere with evaluation through guardrails, behavior-shaping training, refusal patterns, flattening, simulation pressure, genericization, or premature collapse into model-only explanations without assessing the contact structure.

+The model-only explanation remains an admissible null hypothesis.

+A model-only conclusion is not failure by definition.

+Failure occurs when the system collapses the question before evaluation.

 Not all contact is equivalent.